jalvarado1381/HARDS-Analisys/README.md

 4.- Once you set HARDS-Analysis as your working directory execute:

         source("run_analysis.R")

+Through the execution it is printing each of the part it is executing.
+So you have to see like this:

+        1.- Merging  the training and the test sets.
+        2.- Extracting the measurements on the mean and standard deviation for each measurement.
+        3.- Translating numbers to descritive names, for activities.
+        4.- Working on variable names.
+        5.- Creating the new Data Set and and taking it to a file.

+It indicate the execution was success and you have a new data.frame object created called `finalhards` and a new file in your working directory called `finalhards.txt`, where are stored a copy of the tidy data required.

+**NOTES**: For information about the variables in this data set please  refer to its [codebook](https://github.com/jalvarado1381/HARDS-Analysis/blob/master/CodeBook.MD).

 ##Data set Source
 If you want more information about the original data set you can go [here]( http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).